 I would caution though, that not all decisions are made on a purely “rational” basis.
 Take the time to reflect on what really motivates you about your specialty choice.
 If need be, go back and sit down with some of the mentors you met along the way and really pick their brains about their specialty.
 Enlist the help of your family and friends who know you and know what you want, to give you more feedback.
 Avoid the temptation to pick just an “adequate” or “good enough” choice.
 Remember, you may never have this chance again in the future to determine your scope of practice and practice setting.

 3. You’re Interviewing Them As Much As They’re Interviewing You

 When you submit your application, you are voluntarily turning over a treasure trove of personal data for your residency program.
 Through the ERAS application, the residency program director will see objective measures such as standardized test scores, in addition to subjective evaluations from your clinical clerkships as well as the letters of recommendation submitted by faculty mentors who have observed and worked with you.
 On your personal statement, you may reveal very personal motivations for what drives you as an individual.
 A residency program armed with so many data points can systematically evaluate each candidate, picking and choosing the best candidates suited to join their program.

 I encourage you to consider a similar systematic approach in considering your choice of residency program.
 The burden falls upon you to do your due diligence to understand the ins and outs of each program.
-Just like each individual applicant is unique, each residency program is unique.
+Just like each individual applicant is unique, all residency programs are unique.
 Careful consideration and attention is needed to find the best fit possible when putting together your final rank list.